node-js-bucharest/meetups/README.md

 # meetups

-History of node.js Bucharest Meetups and tracking of future talk ideas
+History of node.js Bucharest Meetups and tracking of future talk ideas.